 These are all great things, but ultimately?
 Your ability to serve others is severely limited if you don’t take care of yourself, too.

-And this is why self-care is not selfish, and why it’s absolutely essential for busy moms.
+And this is why self-care is not selfish, and why it’s absolutely essential.
 Without taking care of yourself (physically, mentally, emotionally) you will not be able to show up for anyone or anything in your life to the best of your abilities.
 You can’t pour from an empty cup!

 Why Moms May Have to Work Harder at Self-Care